ekumenlabs/rmf_inorbit_dashboard/README.md

 If you need to manage different versions of NodeJs for other projects on your local machine, we recommend using NVM.
 You can find a detailed installation guide here: [github.com/nvm-sh/nvm](https://github.com/nvm-sh/nvm)

-Both will work, anyway we think nvm is easier to use:
+Both will work, anyway we think nvm is easier to use.
 Install:
 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash